 Tissue Engineering is an important part of any physician-directed stem cell therapy and provides additional help for maintaining, improving, and restoring damaged tissues, including whole organs.
 It is increasingly important and needed for patients who are experiencing progressive pain and damage to joints such as knees, hips and shoulders, as it uses very young cells and tissue which have the greatest capacity to heal.
 Some engineered tissues have already received approval from the U.S. Food and Drug Administration (FDA).
 Cartilage and artificial skin are an example.

 Why is physician-directed Stem Cell Therapy superior to a joint replacement?

 Pain is the almost uniform indication that leads patients to consider undergoing joint replacement.
 It is typically due to loss of the cartilage that should be present to protect the joint from having bone-on-bone contact that is the source of severe pain that so limits functional capacity and quality of life.
-The only previous approach to treating this pain was to replace the joint with
+The only previous approach to treating this pain was to replace the joint.

 The Advanced Regenerative Orthopedics Approach:

 Stem Cell Therapy and Tissue Engineering are much simpler and effective options that use very powerful young cells to stimulate the patient’s own native repair mechanisms to regenerate new cartilage and bone.
 The physician-directed treatment at ARO is a comprehensive approach to a specific joint with the goal of reducing the disabling pain and increasing function.